billfitzgerald/ct_covid_data/README.md

 # Caveats and disclaimers

 This script works, but that is not the same as it being good.
-This script contains multiple hacks; I'm not a developer, and any code I wrote shows that very clearly.
+This script contains multiple hacks; I'm not a developer, and any code I write shows that very clearly.
 About the only good thing I can say about this code is that it works.

 Pull requests and improvements are welcome.